 Every 16 minutes, someone is killed or injured in a truck accident, with a disproportionate number of these involving a tractor trailer specifically.
 Of all of the traffic accidents, 65% of them include larger trucks and tractor trailers with a large percentage of these accidents happening in the states of California, Texas, Florida, Georgia and Pennsylvania.
 68% of tractor trailer accidents happen in rural areas, which means it doesn't matter where you travel, you can encounter an accident with one of these trucks.
 Additionally, 68% of the accidents happen during daylight hours and 78% percent of them happen on the weekends.

-Some of the most common causes of tractor trailer accidents include but are not limited to:
+Some of the most common truck accident causes that our Atlanta attorneys have observed include but are not limited to:

 - Reckless driving

 - Tractor trailer driving following other vehicles too closely